mescanef/docker-mariadb-centos7/README.md

 docker-mariadb-centos7
 ====================

-A set of docker files which allows to run a MariaDB database server in Centos 7.x
+A dockerfile with few shell scripts to run a MariaDB database server in Centos 7.x Linux distro.

 Work based on https://github.com/tutumcloud/tutum-docker-mysql repo.